-Jesse William Standlea was born in California; in 1980, at San Antonio Hospital, the same hospital his father, grandmother and daughter were born.
-He is an artist, educator and advocate of the arts.
-His artwork straddles the line between functional and conceptual art practices.
-His work is regularly shown in Los Angeles and he is a member of Durden and Ray Fine Art located in downtown Los Angeles, CA. He teaches three-dimensional art at St. Margaret’s in San Juan Capistrano where he is the current Visual Arts Department Chair.
-He holds a BFA with a concentration in Ceramics from Cal State Fullerton and an MFA with a concentration in Installation Art from Claremont Graduate University.
+Jesse William Standlea is an artist and educator based in Southern California.
+His artwork is show in the Los Angeles area and straddles the line between functional and conceptual art practices.
+He teaches three-dimensional art at St. Margaret’s in San Juan Capistrano where he is the current Visual Arts Department Chair.
+He holds a BFA with a concentration in Ceramics from Cal State Fullerton and an MFA with a concentration in Sculpture from Claremont Graduate University.
 At Claremont he was awarded the Helen B. Dooley Art Fellowship and worked for Roland Reiss as an artist assistant.
-He has worked in independent schools for 10 years and taught at the college level.
-As an advocate for the arts, he has spoken at numerous events and on art panels, put on workshops and hosted benefits such as “Empty Bowls,” raising funds for a local food bank and gardening outreach program.
+He has worked in independent schools for over 12 years and taught college courses.
+As an advocate for the arts, he has participated in a variety of international exchanges, spoken at numerous events and on art panels, put on workshops and hosted benefits such as “Empty Bowls,” raising funds for the local food bank.